Exchange Manual & FAQ

 Formal application should be made to the International Students Office by January 30th for an exchange during the fall or winter semester.

-- Consult the academic calendar of the host institution you wish to attend and submit a preliminary list of full-time courses you would like to take at the host institution, this list of courses will be approved by the Chairperson and Dean in March or April.
+To complete this form, you will need to consult the academic calendar of the host institution you wish to attend and submit a preliminary list of full-time courses you would like to take at the host institution.
+This list of courses will be approved by the Chairperson and Dean of your department in March or April.

 After the January 30th deadline

-- Take the Credit Transfer Form along with your list of courses and course descriptions to your Chairperson.
+- Email/bring the Credit Transfer Form along with your list of courses and course descriptions to your program Chairperson.

-- Take the completed Credit Transfer Form to the Dean for approval and signature.
+- Forward the completed Credit Transfer Form to the Dean of your Faculty for approval and signature.

-- Return the completed form which includes a signature from the student, Chairperson and Dean to the Records Office.
+- Scan the completed form which includes a signature from the student, Chairperson and Dean to BU International (email@example.com).

 What to do once admitted by the host institution